tsunami643/blogdraft/_posts/2025-08-29-ti14-team-guide.md

 Despite the setback, the boys kept their noses to the grindstone and eventually qualified to EWC and TI out of Western Europe.
 A rightful way to earn the promotion from Junior to NAVI main's squad.

 **What would success look like?** At 16 years and 210 days, Niku will be the second youngest player to ever compete at TI.
 The first? <span class="spoiler">2015 Sumail.
 16 years and 176 days.
-And he won it.</span>
+And he won it.
+Speaking of which, let's take a look at the next qualifying team.</span>

 <hr style="margin-bottom: 1.2em;">
 <p style="margin: 0.5em 0;"><img src="./../../../img/ti14teams/nigma.jpg" alt="Banner"></p>